laraiyeo/laraiyeo.github.io/README.md

   - See each team’s game status
   - Click on a team logo to get a unique URL for OBS

+- **Standings**
+  - View current league standings side by side for both conferences with divisions
+  - Hover over a teams name to show a small card that displays home, away and last 10 games record as well as the teams current W/L streak

 - **OBS Integration Ready**
   - Each view is browser-source friendly
   - Easily embed into OBS scenes—no downloads or setup required